Readit News logoReadit News

 With iTerm2's tmux integration enabled, this will pop open a new window where the remote tmux tabs and scroll buffer look and act just like native, local iTerm2 tabs and scroll buffer.
 I don't even know any tmux commands.

-scelerat · a month ago
+scelerat · 4 months ago

 I ran into so many little annoying color and font issues with vim, tmux and iTerm2 that I gave up on tmux (for local work).
 What small benefit I got from tmux on my local machine (basically surviving updates and a little more session persistence) I rarely miss.